/

 Insufficient visibility into dependencies.

-When architecture is not designed enterprise-wide, cost control becomes reactive rather than structural.
+When architecture is not designed on an enterprise-wide basis, cost control becomes reactive rather than structural.

-In that respect, cloud costs are an indicator of system complexity.
+Cloud costs are in that respect an indicator of system complexity.

 Multi-account and multi-subscription strategies are necessary at scale for isolation, compliance, and organizational separation.
 But without a clear design principle, they become a source of fragmentation.

-When accounts arise per project instead of per explicit domain model, uncontrolled growth occurs that is difficult to rationalize later.
+When accounts are created per project instead of per explicit domain model, a proliferation occurs that is difficult to rationalize later.
 Logging and monitoring are set up per account without central correlation.
 Security baselines differ subtly but significantly.

-The number of accounts is seldom the problem.
+The number of accounts is rarely the problem.
 The lack of coherent account architecture is.

 In complex cloud environments, incident analysis shifts from application level to platform level.
 Network configurations, identity policies, cross-region replication, and service quotas play a role in disruptions.

-When observability is only set up at the application layer, platform causes remain invisible.
-Logs and metrics exist, but they are fragmented across accounts and regions.
+When observability is only set up at the application level, platform causes remain invisible.
+Logs and metrics exist but are scattered across accounts and regions.
 Correlation requires manual analysis.

-Manageability requires platform-wide visibility: uniform logging, central audit trails, and consistently defined metrics across accounts.
+Manageability demands platform-wide visibility: uniform logging, central audit trails, and consistently defined metrics across accounts.

-Without that overview, every incident becomes a forensic exercise.
+Without that overview, each incident becomes a forensic exercise.

 When central cloud architecture is slow or unclear, domains build their own platform layers.
-Custom Terraform modules, custom network templates, custom security patterns.
+Own Terraform modules, own network templates, own security patterns.

 This seems efficient in the short term.
 In the long term, it leads to parallel infrastructure ecosystems within the same organization.
 Knowledge concentrates locally, standardization disappears, and migrations become more complex.